Rachith-H/Present-Cryptography-Hamming-ErrorCorrection-Verilog/README.md

 The cipher is widely used in low-power and embedded security applications.

 Detailed specifications and algorithm steps for the PRESENT cipher are available in the [original paper](https://www.iacr.org/archive/ches2007/47270450/47270450.pdf).

 ---
+## Key Schedule

+- Start with the master key (80-bit or 128-bit depending on variant).
+- For each encryption round, extract the leftmost 64 bits as the round key.
+- Rotate the key register by 61 bits to the left.
+- Apply the S-box to the leftmost 4 bits of the rotated key.
+- XOR the round counter value with a portion of the key register.
+- Repeat these steps for all 31 rounds to generate all round keys.

+---
 ## PRESENT Encryption